BPusz/landingpage/README.md

 # landingpage

-This is a simple landing page, which is a part of The Odin Project
+This is a simple landing page, which is a part of The Odin Project.